-Kejia Wu is a faculty member at Sotheby’s Institute of Art in New York and an adjunct faculty member at Claremont Graduate University.
-She is a columnist for The Financial Times Chinese, the author of TEFAF Art Market Report 2019: the Chinese Art Market, and a co-author of the Global Art Import and Export Tax Report commissioned by the China Association of Auctioneers and the Chinese Ministry of Culture.
-In 2019, she was presented the Asia Art Pioneers Award by ArtReview Asia, LEAP, and The Art Newspaper China Edition.
+Kejia Wu is a member of the faculty at Claremont Graduate University’s Center for Business & Management of the Arts and a columnist for Financial Times, Chinese Edition.
+She is the author of TEFAF Art Market Report 2019: the Chinese Art Market and a co-author of the Global Art Import and Export Tax Report commissioned by the China Association of Auctioneers and the Chinese Ministry of Culture.
+In 2019, she was named Art Market Observer of the Year by ArtReview Asia, LEAP, and The Art Newspaper, China Edition.

 Wu is a graduate of Yale University and Renmin University.
 She is a trustee of the New York Studio School of Drawing, Painting and Sculpture (NYSS), as well as a board member of the nonprofit organization Elimu Strive.
-Wu has lectured and spoken at numerous institutions including Columbia University, NYU Shanghai, Tsinghua University, NYSS, TEFAF, UCCA, and the City University of Hong Kong.
-She was named by the Financial Times Chinese as a spokesperson for its “Ten Year Ten People” Anniversary Campaign in China in 2015.
+She has lectured and spoken at numerous institutions including Columbia University, Istanbul Bilgi University, NYU Shanghai, Tsinghua University, NYSS, TEFAF (The European Fine Art Foundation; Maastricht and New York), UCCA, and the City University of Hong Kong.